PRODUCT DETAILS

 › HARDWARE OVERVIEW

 - The X1001 connects an M.2 NVMe SSD (2230, 2242, 2260, or 2280 sizes) to the Pi 5’s PCIe 2.0 x1 interface, delivering speeds up to ~500 MB/s—far outpacing microSD cards (~50-100 MB/s) or USB 3.0 drives (~300-400 MB/s shared).
-This is ideal for “easy-access NVMe storage,” like booting the OS, running a quick NAS, or supporting rapid data tasks.
+Ideal for booting the OS, running a quick NAS, or supporting rapid data tasks.

 - Unlike bottom-mounted boards, the X1001 sits atop the Pi 5, making SSD swaps or checks straightforward without disassembling your setup.
 It includes a 40-pin GPIO header for HAT stacking, perfect for projects needing both storage and extra functionality (e.g., sensors or POE)—a big plus for tinkerers who value convenience.